 Our professional training programs are geared toward mid-career professionals posted in government agencies, including foreign affairs, defense and homeland security; intelligence agencies; non-governmental organizations; international organizations; private-sector companies; and others whose work would benefit from learning more about this vital field.
 In addition to innovative instruction, the program provides a setting for mid-career professionals to exercise their evaluation and decision-making skills in a group of their peers and to contribute their own ideas and perspectives.

-Past participants have included individuals from the United States Department of State, AFRICOM, Global Affairs Canada, United Nations, the World Bank, Korea Foundation, and the Ministry of Foreign Affairs Australia, the Netherlands, India, Israel, China, Japan, Mexico, Qatar, Tunisia, UK, United Arab Emirates, South Africa, among others.
+Past participants have included individuals from the United States Department of State, Global Affairs Canada, British Council, United Nations, the World Bank, Korea Foundation, and foreign ministries and other organizations of international affairs from countries including Australia, the Netherlands, Denmark, Sweden, Ukraine, India, Israel, Italy, China, Japan, Mexico, Poland, Qatar, Romania, Tunisia, UK, United Arab Emirates, South Africa, among others.

 How to Apply

 The electronic application for the Mini-Course can be found on the USC Center on Public Diplomacy website here.
-If you are in DC and want to join, please email Stacy Ingber <[email protected]>.
+Applications but be received no later than January 11, 2019.
+For more information, please email Stacy Ingber <[email protected]>.
 Space is limited.

 Upon submission of your application, you will receive notification of receipt and a general time frame of the decision process.
 There is a rolling admissions process and applicants will be notified as soon as a decision is made.
 Once accepted, deadlines for submitting the non-refundable deposit, campaign submission requirements, and final payment instructions.

-For over thirteen years, the USC Center on Public Diplomacy has been the go-to program for diplomats, non-state actors, international organizations, scholars, and business executives to engage in public diplomacy training.
+For over fourteen years, the USC Center on Public Diplomacy has been the go-to program for diplomats, non-state actors, international organizations, scholars and business executives to engage in public diplomacy training.
 Our unique learning model of dialogue, presentations, simulations, and small group discussions provide participants the tools and skills needed for the practice of public diplomacy.
+View all of our course offerings here, which can be packaged into a customized program to meet an organization's needs.